txm676/sars/README.md

 <div id="ref-Matthews2020" class="csl-entry">

-Matthews, T. J., and F. Rigal. in press. “<span class="nocase">Thresholds and the species–area relationship: a set of functions for fitting, evaluating and plotting a range of commonly used piecewise models in R</span>.” *Frontiers of Biogeography*, in press.
+Matthews, T. J., and F. Rigal.
+2021. “<span class="nocase">Thresholds and the species–area relationship: a set of functions for fitting, evaluating and plotting a range of commonly used piecewise models in R</span>.” *Frontiers of Biogeography* 13: e49404.

 </div>